codespg/TabPyMigrate/README.md

 ```

 ## Usage
-Update config.py for source and target server
-Tag the objects in Source Server
+Update config.py for source and target server and Tag the objects in Source Server
 ```
 python tabpymigrate.py
 ```